Smart Products , UX

 Service-Meister - How grandcentrix brings Data Science, IoT and the handicraft together

+For about a year now, grandcentrix and Adolf Würth GmbH & Co.
+KG have been working together on the implementation of the sub-project, called Speedboat, “Networking and AI for Powertools “ as part of the Service Master project.
 The project is funded by the German Federal Ministry of Economics (BMWi) and executed by a collaboration of industry, research institutions and implementation partners, such as grandcentrix.
 The goal of Service-Meister is to bring artificial intelligence or, more generally speaking, data-driven decision-making processes to German SMEs to make them capable of competing in the future.
 The six speedboats, each consisting of an implementation partner and an industry partner, are currently developing data-based solution approaches for typical challenges faced by SMEs.
 These solutions will subsequently be specified into generic services and made available to German SMEs starting in 2022 as part of a service ecosystem for AI services.
+As a provider of IoT solutions for intelligent products with its own Competence Center for Data Science, grandcentrix qualified as one of only three implementation partners in the project.
+The data science team, founded three years ago and consisting of five data scientists and engineers, convinced not only with a broad range of services, from statistical analysis and rapid prototyping to design, application and continuous training of machine learning models, but also with the pragmatic approach of using data as early as possible and as meaningfully as possible.

 The speedboat by Würth and grandcentrix